 Can I make sure the payment goes as a check?

 The Bill Pay vendor determines how the payment is made.
-Neither the credit union nor its members are able to specify that a bill is paid as a check.
+Neither the credit union nor its members are able to specify that a bill is paid as a check or electronically.

-An Online Banking account and enrollment in Bill Pay is necessary.
+It is necessary to have an Online Banking account and enrollment in Bill Pay.
 You will also need to enable browser Pop-ups to access the Bill Pay site.

 Why am I being directed to an outside website?